Photo by: Julia Murphy

 “I always tell young advisers to make the yearbook class as much like a traditional class as they can in certain areas.
 Principals and parents have certain expectations, particularly in the area of grades,” she said.

 “During the teaching part of the class, give quizzes, projects and exams.
 Get points in the grade book.
 Use weekly calendars to keep up with who is doing what, then record these grades on a regular basis.
 Parents don’t have a grasp of when the deadlines are; they just want to go online and see how their child is doing in yearbook class this week,” Craghead said.

 Although yearbook often is a student-driven publication, many teachers fall into the trap of taking most of the photos, designing the spreads, selling ads and rewriting copy.
 No one wins in this scenario.
 The students do not have ownership of the book and the teacher will become overwhelmed with the amount of work to do.

-This issue arises most frequently with staffs producing fall delivery books.
+This issue arises most frequently with staffs producing fall-delivery books.
 There appears to be plenty of time before the first deadline, so students do not feel pressure to perform at their peak.
 When it comes time to begin working on a deadline, the precedent for putting off work has been set and is almost impossible to break.
-Keep them busy from Day 1.
+Keep them busy from day one.

 There are so many things to do that keeping track of the budget often gets pushed aside.
 Craghead said this is a huge mistake.